Things to Do in Nicaragua in June

 Best Activities in June

-Ometepe Island Ferry and Hiking
+Ometepe Island kayaking and wildlife spotting

 June Events & Festivals